chrisliu0323/DeepHeart/README.md

 # DeepHeart

 This repository contains source code for two tasks in the project DeepHeart--data processing and modelling.
+The pdf file `project file` gives you a general idea of what this project includes.

 ## Data processing